 - Predominantly inattentive.
 The majority of symptoms fall under inattention.

 - Combined.
-The most common type in the U.S., this is a mix of inattentive symptoms and hyperactive-impulsive symptoms.
+This is a mix of inattentive symptoms and hyperactive/impulsive symptoms.

 A child who shows a pattern of inattention may often: